-I can admit that I used to call them African Wild Dog, but that I have switched to Painted Dog.
+I can admit that I used to call them African Wild Dog, but that I have switched for Painted Dog.
 Why you ask?
-Well I don’t think that Wild Dog is a fitting name even if they are wild and dogs.
-I think that Painted Dog is more suitable as their scientific name Lycaon pictus translates to Painted Wolf.
-So Painted Dog it is for me as I think wolf is a little off the mark.
+Well I don’t think that Wild Dog is a fitting name even if they are wild and dog-like.
+I think that Painted dog is more suitable as their scientific name Lycaon pictus translates to Painted wolf.
+I know that the scentists are starting to use Painted wolf, but to me that is a little too far at the moment.

 They can also be referred to as Cape hunting dogs and you even might think they can be domesticated due to them being called dogs.
 That isn’t the case as they distrust any animal outside their own pack.

 Painted dogs have an interesting social structure.
 Like other pack animals there is a strict hierarchy.
 In charge there is an alpha breeding pair, while the rest of the pack is subordinates.
 When pups are born they become the priority of the pack pushing down their parents in the pecking order.
 The pups keep this privileged status until they become adult.